 Depending on the type of graduate school you’re applying to, samples mean different things: an art portfolio, research results, published papers, etc. Whatever it is, take care to present it in an appealing, comprehensible, user-friendly way.
 Whatever you do to make it easier for the admissions committee to receive, understand and, hopefully, enjoy your submission, works in your favor.

 Each graduate school may have slightly different requirements and requests.
 Be sure you understand and follow the directions for each one.
 Failing to do so not only shows a lack of respect for the process, but it makes you look lazy and may kick you out of the running entirely.
 For example, maybe one school wants 1,000 words for a personal statement, while another one says 500 max, but you send them both 1,000.
 It will only take a second for the admissions office to put your application in the “doesn’t follow instructions” pile.

 Cross Your Ts

 No point in rushing to send something if it’s not done well.
-Give yourself enough time to complete your application and then have time to go back and edit and proofread.
-An admissions committee might not notice when you’ve polished your application to perfection, but they’ll certainly notice if you don’t.
+Give yourself enough time to complete your application and then have time to edit and proofread.
+An admissions committee might not notice that you’ve polished your application to perfection, but they’ll certainly notice if you don’t.